top of page

-Advisory, research, speaking, and fellowship engagements at the intersection of AI governance, digital policy, and gender equity in technology.
+Advisory, practitioner research, speaking, and fellowship engagements at the intersection of AI governance, digital transformation, responsible AI adoption, and gender equity in technology.

 ADVISORY

-Isabel advises boards and investment committees on AI governance, algorithmic risk, and the accountability dimensions of technology-driven decisions.
+Isabel advises boards and investment committees on AI governance, algorithmic risk, and the accountability dimensions of technology-driven decisions, drawing on over 20 years of executive experience in digital transformation consulting and the institutional governance of complex technology adoption.

 Her advisory work focuses on identifying governance gaps before they translate into reputational, regulatory, or economic exposure, with particular attention to Latin American and emerging market contexts, where regulatory fragmentation, high informality, and incomplete data representation create governance blind spots that standard frameworks do not address.

-Isabel writes and contributes to policy discussions on AI governance, algorithmic accountability, and digital policy in Latin America.
-She is open to research collaborations with academic institutions, think tanks, and policy organizations working on responsible AI, democratic accountability, and the governance of automated decision systems in emerging markets.
+Isabel publishes practitioner working papers and contributes to institutional dialogue on AI governance, algorithmic accountability, and responsible AI adoption in Latin America.
+Her published research on Zenodo introduces the concept of pre-evaluative algorithmic exclusion and examines the governance gap behind AI deployment in high-informality economies.
+She is open to research collaborations with academic institutions, think tanks, and institutions working on responsible AI, institutional accountability, and the governance of automated decision systems in emerging markets.

-She engages with fellowship programs and policy clinics working at the frontier of AI governance and digital policy, particularly those that connect practitioner experience with policy methodology and address the governance challenges of Latin America and the Global South.
+She engages with fellowship programs and policy clinics working at the frontier of AI governance and responsible AI, particularly those that connect practitioner experience with research methodology and address the governance challenges of Latin America and the Global South.

 SPEAKING & EXPERT PANELS

-Isabel speaks at international conferences, institutional events, and policy forums on AI governance, algorithmic accountability, gender equity in technology, and investment governance in Latin America.
+Isabel speaks at international conferences, institutional events, and global forums on AI governance, responsible AI adoption, algorithmic accountability, digital transformation, gender equity in technology, and investment governance in Latin America.

-Past engagements include IDB Buenos Aires, Women in Tech Paris, MITT Dubai, and WBAF Global Fundraising Stage USA.
-Available for keynotes, panel participation, and moderation in English and Spanish.
+Past engagements include Women in Tech Paris, MITT Dubai, and WBAF Global Fundraising Stage USA.
+Available for keynotes, panel participation, and moderation.

-Isabel Velarde works with investors, boards, and institutions on the governance and accountability dimensions of technology-driven decisions, helping organizations identify algorithmic risk before it becomes regulatory exposure, reputational cost, or economic harm.
+Isabel Velarde works with investors, boards, and institutions on the governance and accountability dimensions of technology-driven decisions, combining 20+ years of digital transformation consulting experience with practitioner research on AI governance to help organizations identify algorithmic risk before it becomes regulatory exposure, reputational cost, or economic harm.

 01